-The "Collective Obsessions Saga" was originally hatched from my first full-length novel titled "Larkin" (now book three in the saga, known as The Twain Shall Meet).
+The "Collective Obsessions Saga" was originally hatched from my first full-length novel titled "Larkin" (now known as The Twain Shall Meet).
 I wrote the story in its initial form in 1984.
-Over ensuing years, the tale took many different directions.
+Over the ensuing years, the tale took many different directions.